InfosecEducationFoundation/InfosecEducationFoundation.github.io/index.md

 ## Conference Information

 We are expanding the number of camping spaces this year.
-This will allow us to safely expand and keep people safe and enjoy the great outdoors.<br />
+This will allow us to expand and keep people safe and enjoy the great outdoors.<br />

+**Update** We now have a Discord channel for conference attendees to meet, and to ask questions ahead of the conference.
+Join our Discord at https://discord.gg/brakesec (please click 'OK' after you've read the Code of Conduct, and find the 'Infosec-Campout' channel!)

 [Tolt-MacDonald Campground](https://kingcounty.gov/services/parks-recreation/parks/parks-and-natural-lands/popular-parks/toltmacdonald.aspx) is located in Carnation, Washington.
 About 40 minutes outside of Seattle on Route 202. ([Map](https://goo.gl/maps/7y4gaSK1Yutncqcu7))<br />